Mark is a special education attendance specialist as well as a writer. He lives a successful life with both bipolar and addiction disorder.

-During depressive and low mood swings, a person with bipolar may exhibit signs of being excessively tired.
-This fatigue can be described as a extreme lack of energy, and wanting to rest or sleep.
-In these low and depressive mood swings, a person usually loses the desire to do pleasurable activities, and other activities required in their day-to-day life such as being productive at work.
-Fatigue is one of the most noticeable, and heart-wrenching signs of a bipolar illness a person can show.
-At these times, the person usually withdraws from family, and friends.
+During depressive and low mood swings, a person with bipolar disorder may exhibit excessive fatigue.
+This fatigue can be described as an extreme lack of energy and a want to rest or sleep.
+In these low and depressive mood swings, a person usually loses the desire to do pleasurable activities and other activities required in their daily life, such as work productivity.
+Fatigue is one of the most noticeable and heart-wrenching signs of a bipolar illness a person can show.
+At these times, the person usually withdraws from family and friends.

 Read More From Patientslounge

 Some of the best ways to battle fatigue are:

 - Set a sleep schedule

 - Stay hydrated